fxhash/fxhash-website/src/articles/beta.md

 ## OPENING / CLOSING

-During the beta, the platform minting contract will only be opened 50% of the time.
-This gives the servers some breathing room to process the mints and release some stress.
-Currently, fxhash opens everyday at 11am CET and closes at 11pm CET.
-This schedule may slightly change, I post status update on Twitter/Discord.
-When contracts are closed, you will not be able to add a Generative Token neither will you be able to mint unique Gentk.
+The platform follows an OPENING/CLOSING cycle of respectively 12h and 11h.
+Each day, the cycle shifts of 1 hour, so that people all around the world can experience the platform the same way.
+This also gives the servers some breathing room to process the mints and release some stress.
+You can get the opening schedule on the [opening schedule](/community/opening-schedule) page (under the community tab).
 The indicator at the top-right reflects the contracts state, if red: closed, if green: opened. **The Marketplace, on the other hand, will remain opened 24h/24h**.

 Note that this behaviour may still be there when the platform will officially be released.
 Not for technical reasons but because the community and I seem to be enjoying this concept, and I like how it reflects the story of fxhash.
 If that's the case, we'll find some way to have a better schedule that cycles for the people all around the world !